cQQkie-dev/gsm-monitor/README.md

 =============================
 The goal of this project is to anonymously gather data on how often either **A5/1** or **A5/3** algorithms are still used in 2G networks.\
 The heavy lifting is done by the **gr-gsm** software suite, especially *grgsm_livemon / grgsm_livemon_headles*s, by [ptrkrysik](https://github.com/ptrkrysik/gr-gsm). \
-For the data collection process any SDR can be used, that is supported by grgsm_livemon and can receive the edaquate frequencies. \
+For the data collection process any SDR can be used, that is supported by grgsm_livemon and can receive the adequate frequencies. \
 For example, I used an RTL-SDR for GSM900 - as it is one of the cheapest and most plug-and-play options.

 ## Installation, Setup